EmmanuellaAE/EmmanuellaAE/README.md

-- 👋 Hi, I’m @Emmanuella Azumara
+- 👋 Hi, I’m @Emmanuella Azumara.
-- 👀 I’m interested in data analysis, programming, reading, movies, food, language, and culture
+- 👀 I’m interested in data analysis, humanities, reading, movies, food, language, and culture.
-- 🌱 I’m currently pursuing an associate in data analytics
+- I hold an associate degree in Data Analytics.
-- 💞️ I’m looking to work and be mentored in Data analytics/programming
+- 🌱 I’m currently pursuing a bachelors in sociology.
 - 📫 How to reach me - azumaraella@gmail.com
 - This is my tableau - https://public.tableau.com/app/profile/azumara.emmanuella